1House Global API Documentation

 api_key = PROD_API_KEY if os.getenv('ENVIRONMENT') == 'production' else DEV_API_KEY

-# Sign up with platform
+# Sign in with platform (current backoffice does not support sign-up)

 response = requests.post(